Pseudomonas aeruginosa: Metabolism

 P. aeruginosa is a facultative anaerobe, as it is well adapted to proliferate in conditions of partial or total oxygen depletion.
 This organism can achieve anaerobic growth with nitrate or nitrite as a terminal electron acceptor.
 When oxygen, nitrate, and nitrite are absent, it is able to ferment arginine and pyruvate by substrate-level phosphorylation.
+Additionally, phenazines produced by P. aeruginosa can act as electron shuttles to facilitate survival of cells at depth in biofilms.
 Adaptation to microaerobic or anaerobic environments is essential for certain lifestyles of P. aeruginosa, for example, during lung infection in cystic fibrosis and primary ciliary dyskinesia, where thick layers of lung mucus and bacterially-produced alginate surrounding mucoid bacterial cells can limit the diffusion of oxygen.
 P. aeruginosa growth within the human body can be asymptomatic until the bacteria form a biofilm, which overwhelms the immune system.
 These biofilms are found in the lungs of people with cystic fibrosis and primary ciliary dyskinesia, and can prove fatal.

-Cellular cooperation
+Cellular co-operation

 P. aeruginosa relies on iron as a nutrient source to grow.
 However, iron is not easily accessible because it is not commonly found in the environment.
 Iron is usually found in a largely insoluble ferric form.
 Furthermore, excessively high levels of iron can be toxic to P. aeruginosa.
 To overcome this and regulate proper intake of iron, P. aeruginosa uses siderophores, which are secreted molecules that bind and transport iron.
 These iron-siderophore complexes, however, are not specific.
 The bacterium that produced the siderophores does not necessarily receive the direct benefit of iron intake.
 Rather, all members of the cellular population are equally likely to access the iron-siderophore complexes.
 Members of the cellular population that can efficiently produce these siderophores are commonly referred to as cooperators; members that produce little to no siderophores are often referred to as cheaters.
 Research has shown when cooperators and cheaters are grown together, cooperators have a decrease in fitness, while cheaters have an increase in fitness.
 The magnitude of change in fitness increases with increasing iron limitation.
 With an increase in fitness, the cheaters can outcompete the cooperators; this leads to an overall decrease in fitness of the group, due to lack of sufficient siderophore production.
 These observations suggest that having a mix of cooperators and cheaters can reduce the virulent nature of P. aeruginosa.